dukelec/cdipc/Readme.md

 <img src="docs/img/cdipc-data-structure.svg" style="max-width:100%">

-Currently we use a single conditional variable instead of all semaphores for simplification.
+Currently we use a single conditional variable instead of semaphores for simplification.

 ### Core Procedures